Ivo Josipović: Music

 After graduating from a secondary music school he enrolled at the Composition Department of the Zagreb Music Academy under the tutelage of renowned scholar Stanko Horvat.
 He graduated in 1983 majoring in composition.
 Between 1987 and 2004 Josipović was also a lecturer at the Zagreb Music Academy.

 Josipović composed some 50 chamber music pieces for various instruments, chamber orchestra and symphony orchestra.
 In 1985 he won an award from the European Broadcasting Union for his composition "Samba da Camera" and in 1999 he was awarded the Porin award for the same composition, which was followed by another Porin award in 2000 for his piece titled "Tisuću lotosa" (A Thousand Lotuses).
 His most successful pieces also include "Igra staklenih perli" (The Glass Bead Game) and "Tuba Ludens".
 These pieces are performed by numerous musicians in Croatia and abroad.
 Since 1991 Josipović also served as director of the Music Biennale Zagreb (MBZ), an international festival of contemporary classical music.

-During the 2010 election campaign Josipović announced that as president he will compose an opera based on the murder of John Lennon.
+During the 2010 election campaign Josipović announced that as president he would compose an opera based on the murder of John Lennon.
+On April 22, 2023, Josipović's opera, Lennon, about the last days of John Lennon, the people who were important to him, and a psychological profile of his murderer, premiered in Croatia's National Theatre.